Submitted by Leann M. Croft, MSPT, HOPE Center for Pain

-CBD stands for cannabidiol—a cannabis compound that is found in the hemp plant.
-Hemp is NOT the same as marijuana.
-It has very low levels of tetrahydrocannabinol (THC), which is what produces the psychoactive effects, and higher levels of CBD, the substance that provides the therapeutic effects.
+CBD stands for cannabidiol, a compound that is sourced from hemp.
+Hemp is not the same as marijuana.
+Hemp has extremely low levels of tetrahydrocannabinol (THC), which is what produces the psychoactive effects, and much higher levels of CBD, the substance that provides the therapeutic effects.
 CBD will not get you “high” and is completely safe.
+The 2018 Farm Bill removed hemp and hemp seeds from the Drug Enforcement Administration’s (DEA) schedule of Controlled Substances, which is one reason why CBD has become so readily available.

-If you think you’d like to try CBD, it’s important to choose wisely.
+If you’re looking for a natural and safe way to improve your health, CBD could be a good fit, however, it’s important to choose wisely.
 With any type of supplement, quality makes a difference and there are CBD products that are a complete waste of money.
 Extracting CBD from the hemp plant requires a lot of plant material as well as very careful monitoring of the growing environment.
-CBD is not regulated by the FDA; therefore, it is difficult for consumers to know exactly what they are getting.
-Is the product safe?
-Does it actually contain the active ingredients listed on the label?
-How is the CBD extracted from the hemp plant?
-There are many extraction methods and some companies may use methods that leave residual amounts of harsh chemicals in the final product.
+CBD is not regulated by the FDA, therefore, it is difficult for consumers to know exactly what they are getting.